 Alert you when it's time to switch again

-When the time's right for you to switch based on your current tariff and preferences, we'll alert you and show you the best deals
+When the time's right for you to switch based on your current details, we'll alert you and show you the best gas and electric deals

 How it works

-Can't be bothered to switch for a £20 saving?
+Can't be bothered to switch for a £20 saving on your gas and electric bill?
 Just tell us what you will switch for and we'll only email when you can save that amount.
 Bingo!
 It'll all be filled in for you - just click the button.

 Why we're doing this

 For a very simple reason.
 We've been shouting when to switch energy (and when not to) forever, in our Cheap Gas & Electricity guide.
 Yet you tell us it's complicated and a hassle!

 So you've inspired us to build a tool that strips the effort out.
 We'll hold your hand through the process and make sure you're ALWAYS on the best tariff so you're CONSTANTLY getting a cheap price (it's different for everyone).